 - Immerses students in the art, literature, history and culture of the ancient world

-Ancient Greece and Rome are the twin areas of interest in Greek and Roman Studies.
-You will study periods foundational periods for these cultures—when Greeks and Romans were asking themselves profound questions.
+Experience the cultural richness of the ancient world when you focus on foundational periods for these cultures—when Greeks and Romans were asking themselves profound questions still important today.
 What is a citizen?
 A family?
 A god?
 A nation?
 What is beauty?
 What is justice?
 What is freedom?
-These questions are still important today.

 You will explore the social, political, artistic and religious aspects of the ancient Mediterranean world.
 Our topics courses change their content from year to year and add to the diversity of our offerings.